kaurrachneet6/CS598-Deep-Learning-MPs/README.md

 **Problem 4: Implementation of Deep Resnet on CIFAR 100**

 Implement a deep residual neural network for CIFAR100 using your own Resnet and pretrained Resnet implemented in Pytorch.
 Target test set accuracy: 60% for own Resnet implementation and 70% for pretrained Resnet implementation.

+**Problem 5: Image Similarity with Deep Ranking on Tiny Imagenet**

+**Problem 6: Implementation of GAN with Wasserstien Gradient Penalty (Wasserstien GAN) and Auxilliary Classifier (ACGAN) on CIFAR 10**